GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A stupid error is an algorithmically avoidable error.
-Mainly, you are stupid if you let an error that a program can detect go undetected.
+> ### Computer programs are the most intricate, delicately balanced and finely interwoven of all the products of human industry to date.
 >
-> ~ *Daniel T. Barry*
+> ~ *James Gleick*

 ---
 ## 🏎 Quick Facts